Nes0x/Nes0x/README.md

 # 👋 Hi!
 I am Nes0x and this is informations about me:

-> I'm currently learning Java
+> I'm currently learning Java and Frontend(HTML, CSS, JS)

-> In the future, I plan to learn how to create websites

 > I know python, but only basics